What belongs here. What doesn't. How we decide. Written in plain language because legal translations die in translation.

 Canon is collective.
 No single person — voter, admin, employee, or owner — can bend the canon of a city against the collective vote.
 Every piece of moderation below serves that principle first.

 Removal beats silence.
-If we remove something, we say we did, we say why, and the actor's name is in the audit trail.
-Silent shadowbans are forbidden.
+If we remove something, we say we did and we say why.
+The public audit trail opens with the moderation backend; silent shadowbans are forbidden.

 Policy version matters.
 We enforce the version of this document that was live at the moment of the action.
 We don't punish you retroactively for rules that didn't exist.